gravitational/gravity/docs/5.x/cluster.md

 In a Gravity cluster, each node is running a runtime container that hosts Kubernetes.
 All services (including Kubernetes native services like API server or kubelet) execute with the predefined environment (set up during installation or update).
-If you need to make changes to the runtime environment post-install or post-update - i.e. introduce new environment variables like `HTTP_PROXY`, this resource will allow you to do that.
+If you need to make changes to the runtime environment, i.e. introduce new environment variables like `HTTP_PROXY`, this resource will allow you to do that.

 To add a new environment variable, `HTTP_PROXY`, create the file with following contents: